 Prerequisites: EMS2231, EMS2435.

 A continuation of EMS 2231 with emphasis on cardiology and advanced cardiac life support.
 Also includes sections on medicine, special patients, assessment-based management and operations.

-+#EMS2233, Paramedic III
++#EMS2233, Paramedic III 1 hr., 1 cr.

 Prerequisite: EMS2232, EMS2436.

 Culmination of paramedic program in which previous education and training are reviewed and applied to simulated situations.
 Completion of course leads to eligibility for paramedic licensure examination.